 The most disappointing part of yesterday’s summit was when various government chief economists were invited to reflect on how the announcement related to their current work.
 They didn’t seem to have many ideas about how it would affect the business of their departments.
 In fact, the Department for Education, when asked directly about subjective well-being, answered by ‘[re-emphasizing] the value of objective measures’.

 Perhaps an ill-judged response before an audience of experts on subjective measurement.
 What it highlights once more is that well-being measures must be designed so that government can be held firmly to account on its promises to improve well-being.
 Politicians must not be allowed to produce empty rhetoric which fizzles out on contact with the inertia of the civil service.

 So there is still a long way to go for those of us advocating a well-being approach to policy.
 Unless the national well-being measures are designed and implemented in a way which, for example, makes those educating the next generation pay equal attention to how children’s experiences at school shape their development, as to the pieces of paper proclaiming their much vaunted ‘educational attainment’, a big opportunity will have been lost.

 But there are signs of hope in the wake of Mr Cameron’s speech that, with sufficient attention from the top and a genuine national debate, the national well-being index could be a crucially important tool in the progressive effort to transform lives for the better.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.